The current article in this series provides responses related to the following queries:

 What fundamental factors should we look at while studying annual report and balance sheet of finance/housing finance sector companies?

-I am from science background.
-Nevertheless, I have good interest in economics especially in last 3-4 year.
-I need your help please.
+I am from a science background.
+Nevertheless, I have a good interest in economics, especially in last 3-4 year.
+I need your help, please.

 Thanks for writing to us!